 If the negatives outweigh the positives, you may not be ready to quit.
 We’re here to tell you that coming to that realization is okay, but you may need to build your confidence.
 Pivot helps you do just that by providing you a space to explore your concerns, motivations, and learn how tobacco both fits in and gets in the way of your life.

 When you may be ready to take the first step to quit

 If the positives are greater than the negatives, you may be ready to take steps to quit.
 Pivot helps you build skills to quit by dealing with your routines and triggers, finding personalized ways that fit your lifestyle to cope without using tobacco.
 Pivot also empowers you to take what you’ve learned and test it in the real world while ensuring you have an accessible, personalized health coach to talk to when things don’t go according to plan.

-Laura Dotson, MS-MPH, NBHWC
+Authored by: Laura Dotson, MS-MPH, NBHWC

 Ariana Lohmann, BS, NBHWC